shashwatak/satellite-js/README.md

 ```javascript
 var position_velocity = satellite.propagate(satrec, year, month, day, hour, minute, second)
 ```
 Returns position and velocity, given a satrec and the calendar date.
-Is merely a wrapper for sgp4(), converts the calendar day to julian time since satellite epoch.
+Is merely a wrapper for sgp4(), converts the calendar day to Julian time since satellite epoch.
 Sometimes it's better to ask for position and velocity given a specific date.

 ```javascript
 var position_velocity = satellite.sgp4(satrec, time_since_epoch_minutes)